 The exercise price of our stock options is equal to the fair market value (our closing market price on the Nasdaq Global Select Market) of our common stock on the date of grant.
-Our stock options generally vest as to 1/4th of the shares subject to the option upon the first anniversary of the grant date and 1/36th of the remaining shares each month thereafter until such award is fully vested on the four year anniversary of the grant date, subject to vesting acceleration as described under the heading "-Potential Payments Upon Termination or Change of Control" below.
-The RSU awards granted to our Named Executive Officers in 2021 generally vest in four equal annual installments from the grant date, subject to vesting acceleration as described under the heading "-Potential Payments Upon Termination or Change of the grant date, subject to vesting acceleration as described under the heading "-Potential or Change of Control" below.
-The grant date, subject to vesting acceleration as described under the heading "-Potential or Change of Control" below.
-The grant date, subject to vesting acceleration as described under the heading "-Potential Payments Upon Termination or Change of Control" below.
+Our stock options generally vest as to $1/4^{th}$ of the shares subject to the option upon the first anniversary of the grant date and $1/36^{th}$ of the remaining shares each month thereafter until such award is fully vested on the four year anniversary of the grant date, subject to vesting acceleration as described under the heading "-Potential Payments Upon Termination or Change of Control" below.
+The RSU awards granted to our Named Executive Officers in 2022 generally vest in four equal annual installments from the grant date, subject to vesting acceleration as described under the heading "-Potential Payments Upon Termination or Change of Control" below.
 The other terms of the equity awards are governed by our 2018 Equity Incentive Plan, as amended (the "EIP").